List of Inkigayo Chart winners (2024)

 In 2024, 21 singles reached number one on the chart and 17 acts were awarded a first-place trophy for this feat.
-Seven songs collected trophies for three weeks and earned a Triple Crown: Aespa's "Drama", "Supernova", and "Whiplash", IU's "Love Wins All", (G)I-dle's "Fate" and "Klaxon", Illit's "Magnetic", and Rosé & Bruno Mars's "Apt.".
+Seven songs collected trophies for three weeks and earned a Triple Crown: Aespa's "Drama", "Supernova", and "Whiplash", IU's "Love Wins All", (G)I-dle's "Fate" and "Klaxon", Illit's "Magnetic", and Rosé and Bruno Mars's "APT.".
 Aespa's "Drama" was the first number one on the chart in 2024.
 The single kept its number one spot for one more week, which helped it achieve a triple crown, having ranked number one on the November 26, 2023, broadcast.
 The group had two more number one singles on the chart in 2024 achieved with "Supernova" and "Whiplash", both of which ranked number one for three weeks each and achieved triple crowns.
 The three songs spent a combined total of eight weeks atop the chart, one making Aespa the act with most weeks at number one in 2024.
 Soloist IU's single "Love Wins All" had the highest score of the year on the February 4 broadcast with a total of 8,808 points.
 Girl group (G)I-dle topped the chart twice in 2024 with "Fate" and "Klaxon," both of which earned Triple Crowns.
 Boy group Riize had their first ever number one on the chart on the January 21 broadcast with their single "Love 119".
 They were immediately followed by another first-time number one single, "Dash" by Nmixx.
 Both groups ranked one more single at number one in 2024: Riize with "Boom Boom Bass" and Nmixx with "See That?".

 Riize and Nmixx were among a number of acts to reach number one for the first time in 2024.
 In March, both Bibi and TWS reached number one for the first time with "Bam Yang Gang" and "Plot Twist", respectively.
 Other first-time number one artist includes Illit, whose debut single "Magnetic" reached number one on the April 21 broadcast.
 The single went on to rank number one for three consecutive weeks and achieved a triple crown.
 In September, Zerobaseone, BoyNextDoor, and Day6 won their first ever Inkigayo trophy with their singles "Good So Bad", "Nice Guy", and "Happy", respectively.
-Finally, "Apt." helped American singer-songwriter Bruno Mars rank number one for the first time on the October 27 broadcast.
+Finally, "APT." helped American singer-songwriter Bruno Mars rank number one for the first time on the October 27 broadcast.
 The single went on to achieve a triple crown.